L30Bola/docker-images/alpine/t50/README.md

-# T-50 build and usage container
+# T-50

+This container builds [T50](https://gitlab.com/fredericopissarra/t50), the mixed packet injector tool.

 ## To run and use t50, you must pass a capability or run the container privileged (which is not the best practice):